backupbrew/switchbrew/AM services.md

 same user-process retry-loop as [\#OpenApplicationProxy](#OpenApplicationProxy "wikilink").

-This service seems to be used by all system non-regular-applications.
+This service is used by all system non-regular-applications.

 The 01000000000010XX system [titles](Title%20list.md "wikilink") use the following applet types(above Open{type}Proxy commands):